-"The wind turbines take away the grazing areas for reindeer.
+"The wind turbines take away the pastures for reindeer.
 Endangering reindeer husbandry is not just an attack on our livelihood, but also on Sami culture."

 The Sami won in court.
-On 11 October 2021 Norway's supreme court passed a unanimous judgement that the wind farms, which by then were fully operating, violated the Sami's human rights.
+On 11 October 2021 Norway's supreme court passed an unanimous judgement that the wind farms, which by then were fully operating, violated the Sami's human rights.